About the Port of Port Townsend

 - Union Wharf and City Dock in downtown Port Townsend

 Whether you’re here as part of a tall ship crew, bringing a vessel in for a haul-out and complete refit, flying in for a special weekend, looking for a place to hook up your RV with a salt water and mountain view, motoring in for a meal at one of our city’s many fine restaurants, or bringing your boat into town for the annual Wooden Boat Festival, we and our tenant businesses are here to support you.

 Home to many of the best boat building and maintaining craftsmen and women in the world, the festival-filled Victorian seaport of Port Townsend and our facilities combine to make us the very best recreation and boat maintenance choice in the Puget Sound region.
-Many of the marine trades firms who are located within our facilities specialize in working with wooden boats of all eras.
+Many of the marine trades businesses located within our facilities specialize in working with wooden boats of all eras.
 Others do much of their work with more modern materials and leading edge technologies.
-Whatever your maritime needs, you’ll be able to have them met here.
+Whatever your maritime needs, you’ll have them met here.